rafasashi/Codiad-Archives/README.md

 Unpack archives directly through the filemanager.

-Only .zip supported for the moment
+Only .zip and .tar supported for the moment

 ##Installation